 Amazon SageMaker integrates with AWS Application Auto Scaling to add or remove instances backing your endpoint.
 When you create a target tracking scaling policy with the ConcurrentRequestsPerModel metric, SageMaker:

-1. Monitors the number of concurrent bidirectional streaming connections per instance.
+1. Monitors the number of concurrent in-flight requests (streaming connections and synchronous pre-recorded requests) per instance.

 2. Triggers a scale-out when concurrency exceeds your target value.